5 min read

 Avoid fabric softeners as they leave residue on polyester fabric, which clogs the fabric, reduces its breathability, and contributes to shrinkage.
 Use a mild detergent specifically formulated for synthetic fabrics.

 Refrain from using heat to dry your polyester garments and linen.
-Rather air dry your polyester garments instead of using a dryer.
-Also, you should refrain from using dryer sheets as they can affect breathability and cause shrinkage.
+Instead, air dry them.
+Also, refrain from using dryer sheets, as they can affect breathability and cause shrinkage.

 Use a clothesline or lay your polyester items flat on a drying rack.
 Air drying prevents shrinkage and reduces wear and tear caused by the revolving dryer drum.
 This is an aspect that many people overlook.